Business is booming.

 When you create a clear sales process, and identify simple key performance indicators for your team, you can use that information to accurately identify trends and make smarter decisions on how best to scale your sales team.

-The Cumulative Revenue Forecast report on Pipedrive’s Platinum plan will give you a simple visual snapshot of overall performance and help you improve your decision-making.
+The Cumulative Revenue Forecast report on Pipedrive’s Professional plan will give you a simple visual snapshot of overall performance and help you improve your decision-making.

 - You can accurately and confidently forecast your revenue based on the rate of activities completed and the volume of deals at each stage of the sales cycle